uvic-seng321/course/project/assignment4.md

 - Appropriate changes have been made to the user stories and acceptance criteria
 - Test cases appropriate for acceptance criteria
 - Appropriate integration tests
-- Mocking used appropriately
+- Mocking used when needed
+- **edit: Code compiles, and satisfies user stories**
-- GitHub repository demonstrates TDD and CI principles and best practices have been
+- GitHub repository demonstrates TDD and CI principles and best practices have been applied
-- applied
 - Traceability matrix is accurate and well formatted
-- Discussion clearly relates to software requirements and demonstrates appropriate
-- understanding of the CI/TDD principles
+- Discussion clearly relates to software requirements and demonstrates appropriate understanding of the CI/TDD principles
 - Peer evaluations

 # Late Submissions